qudo-code/state-machine-snacks/README.md

 ```

 ## 🔌 Plugins
+Plugins add additional functionality to an XState config and service. 🍕 provides a plugin runner and you can add plugins to your state machine by simply adding them to the `plugins : []` option when initializing your service.

-Plugins add additional functionality to an XState config and service.
-Plugins can also export helper functions to be used during plugin usage and state machine composition.
+- Plugins can export helper functions to be used during plugin usage and state machine composition.
 - Plugins exist under `state-machine-snacks/plugins/[plugin name]`.
 - Plugins can be passed an object containing options for the plugin.